SkinnyBot/Skinny-Skeleton/README.md

 ```
 More informations on the `pm2` package can be found on the [Unitech/PM2](https://github.com/Unitech/pm2) repository.

-For more informations about installing NodeJS can be found [here](https://github.com/nodesource/distributions).
+More informations about installing NodeJS can be found [here](https://github.com/nodesource/distributions).

 # Contribute